Dragonmystic707/exalted-reincarnated/docs/Nocturnals.md

 When they enter this Form, the Stylist summons an alternate version of themselves up to one range band away from their position.
-This visage of themselves is called their "Shadow Copy", which is a hazy visage of their form cloaked in the fractured light of the alternate reality.
+This visage of themselves is called their “Shadow Copy”, which is a hazy visage of their form cloaked in the fractured light of the alternate reality.
 It gains +2 dice on all stealth rolls.